G-Oelgaard/Language_Analytics_Final_Assignment/README.md

 **Optional**
 Argument         | What it specifies / does
 ---------------- | -------------------------
 "-s" / "--save_model" | What you want the model to be saved as.
-Do **not** give af file extension!
+Do **not** give a file extension!
 If no argument is given, the model won't save.

 ## ------ RESULTS ------
 The scripts achieve what they set out to do.
 However, there are glaring problems.
 In short: It is a model that tries to predict something that seemingly cannot be predicted!
 This means that models are not actually that useful.